-BMW Financial Services (South Africa) Proprietary Limited ("BMW Financial Services") legally sold a portion of auto loans to SuperDrive Investments (RF) Limited.
-However, since BMW Financial Services is also the provider of the subordinated loan, the substance of the transaction was that the accounting derecognition criteria to transfer the significant risks and rewards of ownership, were not met.
+BMW Financial Services (South Africa) Proprietary Limited ("BMW Financial Services") from time to time legally securitises auto loans to Superdrive Investments (RF) Limited.
+Since BMW Financial Services is also the provider of the subordinated loan, the substance of the transaction was that the accounting derecognition criteria to transfer the significant risks and rewards of ownership, were not met.

-Thus, an intercompany receivable is recognised for the consideration paid for these assets to BMW Financial Services.
-The cash flows arising from this asset are directly attributable to the auto loans and thus, the following disclosure is appropriate and useful to the users of these financial statements, as the carrying amount of the receivable will fluctuate in line with the auto loan balances.
+An intercompany receivable is therefore recognised for the consideration paid by the Company for these assets to BMW Financial Services.
+The cash flows arising from these assets are directly attributable to the auto loans.
+The following disclosure is appropriate and useful to the users of these Annual Financial Statements, as the carrying amount of the receivable will fluctuate in line with the auto loan balances.